Horcas: 1999–2003: Horcas – Vive

-The remaining band members were then faced with the dilemma of continuing with the band or not.
-Finally it was decided that Horcas would continue as a tribute to Civile, although it was not the same and the band is currently facing charges for illegally using the name "Horcas".
-The band was thinking of renaming themselves.The band then enlisted guitarist Gabriel Lis and went on their first international tour that included Mexico, Bolivia, Uruguay and Brazil to promote Eternos.
+The remaining band members decided to continue as Horcas in tribute to Civile, which led them to face legal action for unauthorized use of the name.
+The band then enlisted guitarist Gabriel Lis and went on their first international tour that included Mexico, Bolivia, Uruguay and Brazil to promote Eternos.

+On 2001 the band included a V8 cover song in the tribute album entitled Brigadas Metálicas.
 In 2002 Horcas were signed by indie label El Pie Records and recorded their fifth studio album, the first without Osvaldo Civile.
-The album called simply Horcas was extremely well received both by critics and fans and yielded such songs as "Esperanza" and "Reacción".
-The next year, the band released their first live album Vive, recorded on 13 September 2003 during a sold-out gig at Hangar in Buenos Aires.
+The album was called simply Horcas and yielded such songs as "Esperanza" and "Reacción".

+The next year, the band released their first live album Vive, recorded on 13 September 2003 during a gig at Hangar in Buenos Aires.
+They also included a Metallica cover song in the tribute album entitled Mátenlos a todos.

 2004–2006: Demencial

-2004 was a turning point in Horcas' career.
-The year began with the band opening for Iron Maiden at José Amalfitani Stadium in Buenos Aires for an audience of 40,000.
+2004 began with the band opening for Iron Maiden at José Amalfitani Stadium in Buenos Aires for an audience of 40,000.
 Shortly after, they changed management and touring became more extensive on a national scale and began to include international dates on a regular basis.
-On 18 November 2004, Horcas released Demencial, their final album for El Pie Records.
-The album, which inaugurated an era of experimentation for the band, in which they work with lower tunings and new sounds, received excellent reviews from the critics and a mixed reaction from their fanbase, who stayed loyal for the most part.
+The band included a Black Sabbath cover song in the tribute album entitled Sabbath Crosses, and a Panzer cover song in the tribute album entitled Despertando al innombrable.
+On 18 November 2004, Horcas released Demencial, their last album for El Pie Records.

 During the "Demencial Tour", which began on 18 December 2004 in Buenos Aires at a sold-out El Teatro, Horcas toured Argentina, Ecuador, Venezuela, Uruguay and Colombia where they headlined the second stage of Rock al Parque Festival in Bogotá on 14 October 2006.
 Also for the first time in their career they performed outside Latin America: on 30 April 2006, Horcas played at Viña Rock Festival in Spain.

 2006–2008: Asesino

 In 2006 Horcas were signed by SoyRock/TockaDiscos – Sony BMG, their first contract with a major label.
-Under this deal they released on 26 October 2006 their eighth album Asesino, which took experimentation a step further.
-This album has a significantly darker tone than any of its predecessors and received mixed reviews.
-However, the "Asesino Tour" 2007–2008 was extremely successful with almost 100 dates which included a slot in the Vive Latino festival in Santiago, Chile on 15 April 2007 and opening for Megadeth in Buenos Aires in May 2008.
+Under this deal they released on 26 October 2006 their eighth album Asesino, which took a more "modern metal/post-thrash metal" approach and received mixed reviews.
+That same year the band included a Judas Priest cover song in the tribute album entitled Acero argentino and a Riff cover song in the tribute album entitled Que sea rocka.

+The "Asesino Tour" 2007–2008 included almost 100 dates which included a slot in the Vive Latino festival in Santiago, Chile on 15 April 2007 and opening for Megadeth in Buenos Aires in May 2008.